-The dance along the artery The circulation of the lymph Are figured in the drift of stars Ascend to summer in the tree We move above the moving tree In light upon the figured leaf . . . .
-(11. 54-59)
+The dance along the artery The circulation of the lymph Are figured in the drift of stars Ascend to summer in the tree We move above the moving tree In light upon the figured leaf (11.
+54-59)

-If "figured" is taken to mean "patterned" or "representation,"

-then the narrator may be involved with the concept of the microcosm and macrocosm.
+If "figured" is taken to mean "patterned" or "representation," then the narrator may be involved with the concept of the microcosm and macrocosm.
 The "dance" and "circulation" are an activity within the body of man; "drift of stars" is the macrocosmic correspondent of this activity.
-If. on the other hand, "figured" is taken to mean "calculated in," then the narrator has approached a kind of pantheistic athanasia.
-When the body dies, it returns to nature, and each part of the body becomes a part of nature; thus, the circulatory system seems to become tree sap in the next line (it is worth noting, however, that not "artery" and "lymph," but "dance" and "circulation," i.e.; the movement of life, ascend in the tree).
-That the dance and circulation ascend during the summer, when the tree grows and the sap rises, may support this notion of pantheistic athanasia.
-Furthermore, the "tree" itself may be associated, as Thompson has argued. with the tree of life.
+If, on the other hand, "figured" is taken to mean "calculated in," then the narrator has approached a kind of pantheistic athanasia.
+When the body dies, it returns to nature, and each part of the body becomes a part of nature; thus, the circultory system seems to become tree sap in the next line (it is worth noting, however, that not "artery" and "lymph," but "dance" and "circulation," i.e. the movement of life, ascend in the tree grows and the sap rises, may support this notion of pantheistic athanasia.
+Furthermore, the "tree" itself may be associated, as Thompson has argued, 68 with the tree of life.
 "We," who ascend in the tree, may then assume mythic proportions as well and may refer to the common myth of the dying and reviving god.
-This myth may also be echoed by an allusion to the myth of Adonis in the refernce to "the boarhound and the boar" four lines later.
+This myth may also be echoed by an allusion to the myth of Adonis in the reference to "the boarhound and the boar" four lines later.
+69

-&lt;sup>80Thompson, p.
+68 Thompson, p.
 111.